abdnh/anki-asr/README.md

 This will list each supported language's code and name.
 The language code is what you have to provide to the `lang` option.

+### Fill-in option

+You can also paste the transcriptions of audio files in a chosen field to any other field using the editor button with the chat dots or the _Notes > Transcribe Selected_ browser action for bulk processing.

 ## Download

-You can download the add-on from AnkiWeb: https://ankiweb.net/shared/info/411601849
+The the add-on can be downloaded from AnkiWeb: https://ankiweb.net/shared/info/411601849

-## Planned features
+## Credit

-Besides adding support for more services, I plan to add an option to fill in note a chosen field with the transcription, maybe support for bulk processing.
+The icon is adapted from [Bootstrap Icons](https://icons.getbootstrap.com/); licensed under the MIT.